Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Zandre Infantry

 Colonel Flag: White field bearing the arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Flag: Dark yellow field.
 Mars seated on a trophy of arms above flies the spirit, Fame, above which is a scroll with the inscription NULLI SINE MARTE TRIUMPHI.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain: